 Why are you supposed to take food from a common plate with the reverse part of your chopsticks?

 To save leaving some of your saliva on the plate.
-Please note, however, that almost no one does this, perhaps because of the opposite danger of getting food all over your hands when you put them back round the right way
+Please note, however, that this is much rarer than etiquette books would suggest, perhaps because of the opposite danger of getting food all over your hands when you put them back round the right way…

 Why are you supposed to break your waribari disposable chopsticks with the chopsticks vertical and your elbows out?